altocodenl/TODIS/readme.md

 tcp/ip

+call waits, then gets a result. could be without waiting, without getting a result, or multiple things getting called. but we're going to go with this one.
+- callres is interface, the stuff to the right is impl.

-call waits, then gets a result. could be without waiting, without getting a result, or multiple things getting called. but we're going to go with this one. call expands to one or more calls. how to have a nested path with @ and then pass more args? what about @ bla bla @, rather than @bla@bla? not sure. @ as an almost parenthesis. convention: always pass a single argument. but calls can access more data through calls. and they access their args also via a call. lisp without parenthesis. single argument.
+call expands to one or more calls. how to have a nested path with @ and then pass more args? what about @ bla bla @, rather than @bla@bla? not sure. @ as an almost parenthesis. convention: always pass a single argument. but calls can access more data through calls. and they access their args also via a call. lisp without parenthesis. single argument.